litmuschaos/m-agent/README.md

     	token expiry duration (non-interactive mode)
 ```

 Upon installing m-agent, you can use it to generate a token for your Chaos Experiment.
-This step will require you to specify an expiry duration for your agent.
-The tokens are valid through a minimal duration of 1 minute to a maximal duration of 30 days.
+It step will require you to specify an expiry duration for your token.
+Tokens are valid through a minimum duration of 1 minute to a maximum of 30 days.
 The token can be generated in two modes:
 1. Interactive Mode
 2. Non-Interactive Mode

-To generate the token in an interactive mode, use the `-get-token` boolean flag, which will allow you to prompt your expiry duration:
+To generate a token in an interactive mode, use the `-get-token` boolean flag, which will prompt you to select the expiry duration for the token:
 ```
 m-agent -get-token
 ```